Sołonka

-The village has a population of 478.

 Tourist attractions

 Remains of a salt mine were discovered in Sołonka which was believed to be used during the pre-Slavonic times and was very likely used in the Middle Ages.
 In the Middle Ages, there was a trade route from Hungary towards Sandomierz, this route was called the royal route.
 In the Roman period, amber routes led to Sołonka in the 4th-5th century CE.
-In the years 2009 - 2010 a salt cascade was built.
+In 2009-2010 a salt cascade was built.